murticalen/FrontendAcademy2023/Homeworks/project/README.md

 4. _User can change date format in the app, or date format is changed via language change_ - 5 points

 #### _Search - no design_
+1. _User can search teams in the app_ - 5 points
-1. _User can search teams and players in the app_ - 10 points
+1. _User can search players in the app_ - 5 points

 ## API